 It’s not a particularly glamorous subject, the steering wheel lock, but one which warrants a serious discussion.
 Why?
 Because no-one wants there car nicked.
 In fact in the US alone, just under 9 billion dollars worth of cars were stolen last year.

 Last update on 2018-05-22 / Affiliate links / Images from Amazon Product Advertising API Details

 Let’s put that into perspective shall we?
 If auto-theft was a functioning business, it would rank just above Macdonalds based on it’s market capitalisation on the biggest companies of america list.

-On the other side of the Atlantic, in the UK, there are 50 cars stolen ever minute.
+On the other side of the Atlantic, in the UK, there are 50 cars stolen every minute.
 So we need to go that little extra mile in making sure our car doesn’t become a statistic.
-Either that or we need to quickly set up a company called “robAcar.com” with a tremendous legal team.

 It really doesn’t matter if you have a Ferrari or Ford, your car is a target.
 Criminals can receive up to three times more for your car being dismantled and selling the parts on than for selling it as a fully functional vehicle.
 Ridiculous I know, but the 10 most stolen types of cars in the States are valued under $10,000.

 Therefore we need to do our best to stop our vehicle becoming such an attractive proposition for that mischievous little scamp with a passion for all things criminal.
 It’s time to take the steering wheel lock out of the armory and start using it.
 It’s time to take the steering wheel lock serious.